Skip to Content

 Waffle House gift cards

-Waffle House is basically like FEMA during an emergency.
+Waffle House is basically FEMA during an emergency.
 Waffle House will stay open to make sure people have shelter and food and electricity.
 Honestly, I don’t know how they do it.

 I’m not sure how Waffle House is during the daytime in an emergency, because we didn’t go, but even a limited hot meal is amazing during a tragedy.
+Most everything else will be closed, so a gift card to Waffle House is a great idea.

 Diapers stacked in a Walmart.